LappleApple/awesome-leading-and-managing/Meetings-and-Time-Management.md

 - [Declutter Your Meetings and Create Minimum Viable Meetings](https://zenkara.wordpress.com/2015/09/21/declutter-your-meetings-and-create-minimum-viable-meetings/) - by Zenkara.
 Takeaway: Run Minimum Viable Meetings, which include the absolute fewest participants with only critical topics for meeting objectives.
 "Schedule the fewest meetings possible and as early as possible; have the result and outcome that you are satisfied with."

+- [A Field Guide to Dudes Who Ruin Meetings](https://medium.com/part-and-sum/a-field-guide-to-dudes-who-ruin-meetings-3877de28b661#.di6epdtpw) - by Jim Babb.
+Takeaway: tips on thow to deal with Cool Tool, Mister Details, Professor This-is-Bullshit and other meeting-ruiners.

 - [Gossip, Rumors, and Lies](http://randsinrepose.com/archives/gossip-rumors-and-lies/) - by Michael
   Lopp.
 Takeaways: What are the right reasons to have  meetings, how to provide